vatsalmehta2001/MLPapers_scraper-summarizer/README.md

 2. If needed, you can disable AirPlay Receiver in System Preferences > General > AirDrop & Handoff
 3. Alternatively, you can change the port in `app.py`

+### Known Deployment Issues

+**Note About the Live Demo**: The live demo at [https://mlpapers-summarizer.onrender.com](https://mlpapers-summarizer.onrender.com) may display an "Internal Server Error" when attempting to generate summaries.
+This is a limitation of the current hosting plan, not a bug in the application itself.

+The error occurs due to:
+1. **Memory Limitations**: PDF processing and AI summarization require significant memory which exceeds the limits of the current hosting plan
+2. **Execution Timeouts**: The hosting provider imposes strict timeouts which are insufficient for downloading PDFs and generating summaries
+3. **Resource Constraints**: The application faces resource limitations when processing large PDF files

+The application works properly in local environments with sufficient resources.
+The deployed demo still allows you to browse papers and view existing summaries, but generating new summaries might fail due to these hosting constraints.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.